Reduce alcohol consumption

 - Healthier Work Calendar – for information on events to promote in the workplace

-- For information on ACT Legislative requirements regarding liquor licences and permits, and risk management associated with the sale and consumption of alcohol (Office of Regulatory Services)
+- For information on ACT Legislative requirements regarding liquor licences and permits, and risk management associated with the sale and consumption of alcohol (Access Canberra)

 - Alcohol and drugs in the workplace (National Centre for Education and Training on Addiction) – an information and resource pack, including information on developing a workplace alcohol and other drug policy

-- Alcohol in the Workplace (Drug Info, Australian Drug Foundation)- fact sheets on the impact of alcohol on the workplace and the rights and responsibilities of employees and employers
+- Alcohol and other Drugs in the Workplace (ADF) – fact sheets on the impact of alcohol and other drugs on the workplace and the rights and responsibilities of employees and employers

 - Alcohol Policy (Healthier Workplace WA) – program resources template policy